electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/drivetrain/motor/_index.md

 ---
 title: Audi e-tron electric motors & setup
 linktitle: Motors
-description: Audi e-tron have powerful electric motors and was the first EV to have a tri motor configuration.
-Audi e-tron has 3 different motor configuration.
+description: Audi e-tron has powerful electric motors and was the first EV to have a tri-motor configuration.
+Audi e-tron has 3 different motor configurations.
 weight: 7
 ---

 ### Motor configuration

-They have designed two [induction motors](https://en.wikipedia.org/wiki/Induction_motor) (asynchronous motors) that is used in the 3 different configuration.
+They have designed two [induction motors](https://en.wikipedia.org/wiki/Induction_motor) (asynchronous motors) that are used in the 3 different configurations.

-Audi e-tron 50 quattro, e-tron 55 quattro and e-tron S uses the same motors but in different configuration
+Audi e-tron 50 quattro, e-tron 55 quattro and e-tron S uses the same motors but in different configuration.

 It is one with 247Nm torque called 250 and one with 314Nm torque called 320.
-They are used in different configuration on the different models depending on version.
+They are used in different configurations on the different models.

 On e-tron 50 on e-tron 55 they have the 250 in front with a parallel (APA250) axle and the 320 rear with coaxial axle (ATA320).
-In e-tron S they have the 320 in front (APA320) and two 250 in back (ATA250)
+In e-tron S they have the 320 in front (APA320) and two 250 in the back (ATA250)

 ![bilde](motorconfig_1.png "Motor configuration")